joshlong-attic/java-version-export-github-action-test/README.md

-# maven-property-evaluator-test
+# Java Version Exporter Test

-a test for the new github action i'm trying to build
+A test project to see if my Github Action correctly exports the version of the project